keyboard_arrow_up

 Our programming uses research-based curriculum that addresses cognitive skills (thinking errors), substance use and mental health disorders, educational and employment challenges, trauma, relational skills, and more.
 There are many reasons people commit crimes, including but not limited to, addiction, anger management issues, poor decision making, difficult circumstances, social influences, and generational factors.
 Our staff help clients address these needs and establish the skills and resources that will help them be a contributing member of a family and a community.

-In Summit County, Oriana House operates Frederick Avenue Apartment which provide sober living and case management services to single adults.
+In Summit County, Oriana House operates Frederick Avenue Apartments which provide sober living and case management services to single adults.
 In Cuyahoga County, we operate North Star Neighborhood Reentry Resource Center which offers information, at no cost, on all aspects of reentry, including housing, to individuals with current or prior involvement in the criminal justice system.